salesforce-misc/interaction-service-apis/README.md

 The [outbound-custom-event-payload.yaml](outbound-custom-event-payload.yaml) shows the outbound message custom event schema.
 Following are examples of the custom event payload received in "data" listener of the custome event after subscribe the event by topic name "my__event__e" shown in payload below for outbound message.

-### The outbound message without attachment (Deprecated, See below for the new outbound message event structure)
+### The outbound message without attachment (Deprecated in Spring '24, Support this deprecated event structure will be removed starting Summer '24.
+See below for the new outbound message event structure effective starting Spring '24)

 ```
 {